akka/akka/akka-docs/rst/java/cluster-usage.rst

 The actor registers itself as subscriber of certain cluster events.
 It receives events corresponding to the current state of the cluster when the subscription starts and then it receives events for changes that happen in the cluster.

-The easiest way to run this example yourself is to download `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ and open the tutorial named `Akka Cluster Samples with Java <http://www.typesafe.com/activator/template/akka-sample-cluster-java>`_.
+The easiest way to run this example yourself is to download `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_ and open the tutorial named `Akka Cluster Samples with Java <http://www.lightbend.com/activator/template/akka-sample-cluster-java>`_.
 It contains instructions of how to run the ``SimpleClusterApp``.

 Joining to Seed Nodes